The Ugly Duckling and Me!: Plot

-As they continue, Ugly dances for Jessie but she unintentionally laughs, making Ugly push her away.
-Jessie begins understanding Ratso's intentions, trying to dissuade him from humiliating Ugly on stage in vain.
-Upon reaching the carnival, an abandoned amusement park with gulls, they are ambushed by Phillis and her brothers, then attacked by a tabby cat, who is revealed to be Ernie, carrying a living hand puppet named William.
-Phillis plans to lure out a protected Ratso.
+As they continue, Ugly dances for Jessie, but her unintended laughter makes Ugly push her away.
+Jessie discovers Ratso’s true motives and makes an unsuccessful attempt to stop him from publicly humiliating Ugly on stage.
+When they arrive at the carnival—an abandoned amusement park populated by gulls—they are ambushed by Phillis and her brothers, then attacked by a tabby cat, revealed to be Ernie, who’s carrying a living hand puppet named William.
+Seeing Ratso is now under Ernie's protection, Phillis schemes to draw him out.

-Before starting the show, Ratso starts having a change of heart, but Ugly decides to perform onstage to help Ratso and also prove he is more than his looks.
-The audience laughs at Ugly, who realizes that Ratso planned to make him look ridiculous for fame.
-Devastated, Ugly goes back to Jessie, leaving Ratso.
-Having taken over the duck-yard, Philis captures Ugly and tells Ratso to meet there.
-Ratso, Jessie, Ernie and William come to rescue, but are all captured by Phillis and her family members.
-Held together, Ugly forgives Ratso, who confides that he is not his real father.
-He is unsure, but still sees Ratso as father, before they finally lovingly embrace.
+Just before the show begins, Ratso starts to have second thoughts, but Ugly decides to go onstage anyway to help Ratso and prove he’s more than just his appearance.
+The crowd laughs at Ugly, and he believes that Ratso set him up to look foolish for fame.
+Heartbroken, Ugly returns to Jessie, leaving Ratso behind.
+Meanwhile, Philis takes over the duck-yard, captures Ugly, and tells Ratso to meet her there.
+Ratso, Jessie, Ernie, and William arrive to save him, but they all get caught by Philis and her family.
+While imprisoned, Ugly forgives Ratso, who confesses he’s not actually his father.
+Still considering him as a father figure, they both share a heartfelt embrace.

 The next day, Ratso is brought to Phillis.
-Ugly, fearing Ratso will face execution, suddenly turns into an adult swan, escapes and frees Phillis' captives.
-Phillis reveals she is actually forcing Ratso to marry her as he is the last unattached city rat left, but after discovering that Ratso adopted Ugly as his son, she furiously slaps him; Ugly throws Philis into the wedding cake.
-Ratso awakens in Daphne's arms, and a flock of swans arrive at the pond, telling Ugly to join them in migration.
-After saying goodbye to Ratso's group, Ugly reluctantly joins the swans and sets off, having always admired them.
-However, when he realizes they are selfish, prioritizing beauty over love, he turns back, staying with his adopted family.
-To not ruin the ceremony, Ratso gives Ugly permission to propose to Jessie and the wedding is celebrated.
+Fearing for his life, Ugly suddenly transforms into an adult swan, escapes, freeing Phillis’ captives.
+Phillis admits she’s been pressuring Ratso to marry her because he’s the last single rat in the city.
+When she learns that Ratso adopted Ugly as his son, she furiously slaps him, leading Ugly to hurl her into the wedding cake.
+Ratso wakes up in Daphne’s arms just as a flock of swans arrives, inviting Ugly to join their migration.
+After a heartfelt goodbye, Ugly reluctantly goes with them, having always admired swans.
+Realising they care more about appearances than love, he goes back to his adopted family.
+To keep the celebration going, Ratso allows Ugly to propose to Jessie, and the wedding continues.